objectbox/objectbox-sync-examples/tasks/README.md

 The Tasks example is organized into subdirectories:

-- One directory with example configurations and scripts to run the ObjectBox Sync Server
+- Two directories with example configurations and scripts to run the ObjectBox Sync Server
 - Multiple directories for independent client examples, each using ObjectBox Sync client APIs to automatically sync data with the server

-To run the example, you need the ObjectBox Sync Server and at least one client.
+To run the example, you need one of the ObjectBox Sync Servers and at least one client.

 ## Sync Server